<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=657551337980251&amp;ev=PageView&amp;noscript=1">

 Corlears School's Early Childhood Philosophy

-"Our youngest of children enter the world motivated by interest, emotion, and curiosity.
+"Early childhood education is of utmost importance to the foundational construct of growth, learning and achievement for the youngest of learners.
+Educational opportunities for the burgeoning child represent a critical cornerstone at which every encounter, engagement, and experience holds meaning and significance.
+Our youngest of children enter the world motivated by interest, emotion, and curiosity.
 Children are eager to engage — with others and the environment — to contemplate and consider, as well as create and experiment.
 It is these same characteristics that manifest for the ever-inquisitive child as an abundance of knowledge, skill sets, attitudes, and responsiveness as they develop and prosper.
 This is the result of cultivating intentional, motivational, and meaningful learning activities where children can thrive, learn, and grow, which paves the pathway to lifelong achievement and educational success."

 Colleen Goddard Corlears School